 There are a number of other rare earth occurrences on EPL 3400.
-The most significant occurrences in terms of heavy rare earth enrichment are found in Area 5 and the Northern Splay.
 Exploration drilling was carried in Area 5 in 2011 but no definitive resources have been estimated.
 Mineralization at the Northern Splay is very similar in tenure and character to that seen in Area 4 and has been mapped over a strike length of nearly 700 meters.
 This exploration target together with the Dolomite Hill exploration target have been tested as part of the Term 1 program with JOGMEC.
 While the mineralised zones could be confirmed at both of those prospects, higher grade mineralisation occurred only in relatively narrow and discontinuous mineralised zones.
 Additional drilling was recommended for Area 2B which is situated 3 kilometers northwest of Area 4.
 As discussed below, this drilling has confirmed the potential for additional mineral resources at Area 2B.